microsoft/PubSec-Info-Assistant/README.md

     gpt-4-32k | current version
     **gpt-4o** | current version

     **Important:** Gpt-4o (2024-05-13) is recommended.
-GPT-4 models may achieve better results but slower performance than gpt-35 models when used with Information Assistant.
+The gpt-4 models may achieve better results but slower performance than gpt-35 models when used with Information Assistant.
   * (Optional) **Access to-- the following Azure OpenAI model for embeddings**.
 Some open source embedding models may perform better for your specific data or use case.
 For the use case and data Information Assistant was tested for we recommend using the following Azure OpenAI embedding model.

     Model Name | Supported Versions